 The punishment for a theft crime varies, but usually depends of the value of the property stolen.
 Even the theft of seemingly inexpensive items can lead to large fines and/or jail time, but the greatest penalty of a theft is being stuck with a theft charge on your permanent record.

-A quality lawyer can make sure that your charges get reduced or dismissed.
+A quality lawyer works to have charges reduced or dismissed.
 There are many options available to you besides a long jail term.
-If you have been accused of theft in Fort Worth, whether petty theft or grand theft, call the Sparks Law Firm at 817-334-0300 for a free consultation.
+If you have been accused of petty theft or grand theft in the Fort Worth area, call the Sparks Law Firm at 817-334-0300 for a free consultation.

 Justin Sparks has been defending clients across Fort Worth and Dallas for over ten years.
 Our firm helps you through the criminal process, from investigation to appeals, if need be.
 Free consultations for all new cases.